cybercongress/go-cyber/docs/cyberd.md

 Qma5U4joYWEf41ku16g9cQr6fADsxCPsiWeYZBxpnpu1D4
 ```

-`x` account with  `y` CYB tokens has been created in Inception of the network.
+`132307` accounts with  `8 274 000 000 000 000` CYB tokens has been created in Inception of the network.

+Amount of created tokens is consist of the following sources:
+- 1% of CYB value allocated to `euler` testnet based on proof-of-use distribution as planned
+- 0.7% of CYB value allocated to `euler` testnet based on proof-of-value and proof-of-code distribution except 11.8 CBD due to bug.
+Appropriate corrections will be done during scheduled hardfork.

 ## Possible applications